We Need the Fire and Brimstone

 The Soft Versions of Christianity

 Still, some of us need a lot more seriousness than we get.
-We need all the help we can find to seek first the Kingdom of God, because we’d really like to feel that we were already sitting comfortably in the Kingdom.
+We need help to seek first the Kingdom of God, because we’d really like to feel that we were already sitting comfortably in the Kingdom.
 We need someone to tell us not to keep shuffling along expecting everything to turn out all right anyway.
 We need someone to pick up the bullhorn and tell us to start walking home from that far-off land.